CookieSource/wikijs/howto/pamac.md

 **Removing Packages**

-The ***pamac remove*** command is used interchangeably to remove a package from the repositories, or from the AUR.
-To remove for example google-chrome:
+The `pamac remove` command is used interchangeably to remove a package from the repositories, or from the AUR.
+For example:

 ```
 pamac remove google-chrome